nalinbhardwaj/Nova-Scotia/README.md

 ### Writing Nova Step Circuits in Circom

 To write Nova Scotia circuits in Circom, we operate on the abstraction of one step of recursion.
-We write a circuit that takes a list of public inputs (named `step_in`) and outputs as many public outputs.
-These public outputs will then be routed to the next step of recursion as `step_in`, and this will continue until we reach the end of the recursion.
-Within a step circuit, besides the public inputs, Circom circuits can input additional private inputs (with any name/JSON structure).
+We write a circuit that takes a list of public inputs (named `step_in`) and outputs the same number of public outputs.
+These public outputs will then be routed to the next step of recursion as `step_in`, and this will continue until we reach the end of the recursion iterations.
+Within a step circuit, besides the public inputs, Circom circuits can input additional private inputs (with any name/JSON structure Circom will accept).
 We will instrument the piping of these private inputs in our Rust shimming.

 When you're ready, compile your circuit using `circom [file].circom --r1cs --sym --c --prime vesta` for the vesta curve.
 Compile the C++ witness generator in `[file]_cpp` by running `make` in that folder.
 We will later use the R1CS file and the witness generator binary, so make note of their filepaths.
+You can independently test these step circuits by running witness generation as described in the [Circom documentation](https://docs.circom.io/getting-started/computing-the-witness/).

 ### Rust shimming for Nova Scotia